Vireslumen/GhostTracker/README.md

 - Specifically designed for Android devices, optimizing the app for use on a wide range of screens and device types.

 ## Future Plans
-GhostTracker is committed to continuous improvement and expansion.
+Ghost Tracker is committed to continuous improvement and expansion.
 Here are some enhancements and features planned for future releases:

 - **Additional Language Support**: Building on the existing multilingual support, the app will be translated into additional languages to further expand accessibility.
 - **Theme Customization**: Introducing multiple themes to enable users to personalize their app experience.
-- **iOS Support**: Plans to develop and release an iOS version of GhostTracker, expanding the user base to include Apple device users.
+- **iOS Support**: Plans to develop and release an iOS version of Ghost Tracker, expanding the user base to include Apple device users.
-- **Ongoing Improvements**: Enhancements will be made based on user feedback to continually refine and optimize the functionality and user experience of GhostTracker.
+- **Ongoing Improvements**: Enhancements will be made based on user feedback to continually refine and optimize the functionality and user experience of Ghost Tracker.

 ## Acknowledgements